 A program using the meal replacements to lose weight prior to surgery (such as knee, back, bariatric and gynecologic surgery, or hernia repair) also is available.

 Weight-loss surgery is for people who are severely obese and have obesity-related health problems.
 The bariatric team helps people decide if this is a good option and which procedure is best.

-The Bariatric Center has special expertise in surgical procedures to repair previously unsuccessful weight-loss surgeries and in helping those with a body mass index (BMI) greater than 50.
+The Bariatric Center has special expertise in surgical procedures to repair previously unsuccessful weight-loss surgeries and in helping those with a BMI greater than 35.